glatigny/woi-spec/manifesto/introduce-new-concepts.md

 The identity concept is close the cryptography and "social relations"; it should not provide any feature to perform communication but only how the data is stored and exchanged.
 Therefore, the identity is composed of public and private keys for encryption and signature.

+When two identities create a secure communication channel, they create new keys specifically for their exchanges.
+It results of a unique channel identifier attached to the chosen identities (or sub-identities) for each member in the secure communication.

+*To be define:*\
+> How create a sub-identity (with partial identity details) and make the relation with the main identity without leaking the full personal details.\
+Using a traditional signature, will use the chain of signature and go up to the root (country or independant provider).\
+Depending the needs of identity details, the link between the sub-identity and the main identity can be high or low.
+A lower link means that it would be possible to use several sub-identities to create several accounts in a platform, without the possiblity to detect it.
+A high link must provide enough details to be able to know that one person is unique, so in a way, to provide an identifier of the main identity.

 ## Concept: On behalf of